 Forecasting National Recessions Using State Level Data

-A large literature studies the information contained in national-level economic indicators, such as financial and aggregate economic activity variables, for forecasting U.S. business cycle phases (expansions and recessions.)
-In this paper, we investigate whether there is additional information regarding business cycle phases contained in subnational measures of economic activity.
-Using a probit model to predict the NBER expansion and recession classification, we assess the forecasting benefits of adding state-level employment growth to a common list of national-level predictors.
+A large literature studies the information contained in national-level economic indicators, such as financial and aggregate economic activity variables, for forecasting and nowcasting U.S. business cycle phases (expansions and recessions.)
+In this paper, we investigate whether there is additional information useful for identifying business cycle phases contained in subnational measures of economic activity.
+Using a probit model to forecast the NBER expansion and recession classification, we assess the incremental information content of state-level employment growth over a commonly used set of national-level predictors.
 As state-level data adds a large number of predictors to the model, we employ a Bayesian model averaging procedure to construct forecasts.
-Based on a variety of forecast evaluation metrics, we find that including state-level employment growth substantially improves short-horizon forecasts of the business cycle phase.
+Based on a variety of forecast evaluation metrics, we find that including state-level employment growth substantially improves nowcasts and very short-horizon forecasts of the business cycle phase.
 The gains in forecast accuracy are concentrated during months of national recession.
-Posterior inclusion probabilities indicate substantial uncertainty regarding which states belong in the model, highlighting the importance of the Bayesian model averaging approach.